ska-telescope/ska-sdp-qa-signal-display/README.md

 # Known Issues

-- If we start the service in a container it can not connect to the data API.
-In the docker-compose file we need to configure and setup a suitable network (e.g., overlay).
+- If the service is started in a container it can not connect to the data API.
+In the docker-compose file to configure and setup a suitable network (e.g., overlay).
 The work around of this problem is to start it locally.

 - The source code was developed for proof of concepts.
 Therefore, the code may require improvement for production release.
 - Need to use advanced build tool for production, and the production build step need to be improved.